PratheepaJ/bootLong/README.md

 # bootLong

 bootLong implements the block bootstrap method inference for longitudinal microbiome data.
-In addition, bootLong provides  tools to explore the sampleing schedule and within-subject dependence.
+In addition, bootLong provides  tools to explore the sampling schedule and within-subject dependence.

 bootLong strats with a `phyloseq` object and returns the confidence intervals and adjusted p-values for the differential abundance analysis.